crescendolab-open/zodios-zod-v4/website/docs/client/react.md

 ```

 :::note
-check [react-query documentation](https://react-query.tanstack.com/reference/useQuery) for more informations on `QueryResult` and `QueryOptions`.
+check [react-query documentation](https://react-query.tanstack.com/reference/useQuery) for more information on `QueryResult` and `QueryOptions`.
 :::

 ### `zodios.useImmutableQuery`